 Do you have any other tips for Liza when it comes to overcoming your fear of taking that first step towards drawing?
 Or perhaps you have a secret sauce that you can share, a ritual of sorts on how you get yourself prepared for the drawing process?
 Share it with us in the comments!

-If you like this article, and want to be in the know when the next one comes up where we share tips and advice for artists, you might want to subscribe to our free newsletter!
+If you like this article, and want to be in the know when the next one comes up where we share tips and advice for artists, you might want to sign up for our mailing list!
 Also, if you think that a friend might benefit from this story, use the share buttons below to post it to your Twitter and Facebook feed!